 The Balance Sheet

 The balance sheet is a statement of your business’ assets, liabilities, and equity invested in the business.
-Owner’s equity is simply the assets (or asset value) minus the total liabilities of the business.
-This statement is important because it gives an overview of company’s overall solvency.
+The owner’s equity is simply the assets (or asset value) minus the total liabilities of the business.
+This statement is important because it gives an overview of the company’s overall solvency.

 You will begin your balance sheet by accounting for all of the assets of the business.
 You will categorize these assets into broad categories for accounting purposes, such as cash, equipment, real estate, inventory, investment assets, prepaid expenses (such as insurance or rent), etc. You will want to break these assets into current assets (i.e., assets that are easily converted to cash) and long-term assets (which are far less liquid).
 It’s not likely that you will have too many categories of assets at the very beginning.

 On the liabilities side, you will outline all of the obligations of the business.
 You can look back on your expenses calculations to re-check all of your existing liabilities.
 Like the assets, you should categorize the liability and group them into short-term liabilities and long-term liabilities.
 For example, the accounts payable would be a short-term liability, where the mortgage obligation would be a long-term liability.

 You may want to develop an end-of-year projected balance sheet.
 You will draw these projections from your expected growth path.
 If you plan to reinvest cash flow to purchase additional equipment, then you would adjust your assets and owner’s equity accordingly.
 Likewise, if your growth path calls for increasing your debt or accounts payable, then you can project this in your accounts payable.

 A break-even analysis is a projection demonstrating the level of sales at which you break even.
 This statement takes into account the total expenses of the business for a given time period (week, month, year).
 There are a number of ways to arrange the formula to calculate the break-even point.
 Here is a basic formula: